Lettuce

 Growing your own loose leaf lettuce in this perfect soil mix is super easy.
 If you use poor-quality (potting) soil, it's much harder and the results will be disappointing.
 So just go for the best.

-How do you sow and grow lettuce?
+How do you sow and grow leaf lettuce?

-Each vegetable goes through a number of stages - we call them levels.
-The app tells you exactly what to do at each level and checks in when your plants are ready for the next.
+Every vegetable goes through several stages, which we call levels.
+The app tells you exactly what to do at each level and regularly asks you to check whether your plants are ready for the next one.

-But if you'd like to read more about those steps, here's what the process looks like:
+But if you would like to read ahead, here is what the whole process looks like.

 Level 1: Sowing lettuce